 The positioning and navigation of AUV's in harbor environments using underwater acoustics is complicated by shallow waters, long propagation distances, and complex oceanographic features.
 This paper reports on high frequency (40 kHz) acoustic measurements made in Portsmouth Harbor, NH, USA, which is an estuary containing several riverine inputs and a strong tidal flow (2+ knots).
 A one-way propagation experiment was conducted at the mouth of the harbor for propagation distances up to 100 water depths.
 Strong signatures of a variety of phenomenon were observed in the acoustic signal levels, including tidal heights and currents, turbulent mixing, and wind/wave action.
 The relative importance of each of these will be discussed in terms of signal to noise level and the associated constraints on acoustic positioning systems.

 Waterside Security Conference

 Aug 25 - Aug 28, 2008

 Weirathmueller, Michelle; Weber, Thomas; and Mayer, Larry A., "Observations of High Frequency, Long Range Acoustic Propagation in a Harbor Environment" (2008).
-Center for Coastal and Ocean Mapping.
+Waterside Security Conference.
 436.